Graduate Admission Process

 Graduate courses are primarily offered during the 11-week term.
 During the year, four terms are offered for graduate studies - Fall (September), Winter (January), Spring (April), and Summer (July).
 Students are welcome to begin their studies at the start of any term for most programs.
 For a detailed overview of the Academic Calendar, click here.

-How to Apply and Application Requirements - Degree Programs
+How to Apply and Application Requirements - Graduate Programs

 The academic requirements and required application materials will vary based on the College and the major to which you are applying.
 The following chart will provide you with a checklist of required application materials.
 There is a $30 application fee for all applications.
 This fee can be waived if a Western New England University alumnus/a signs the application.